Metadrop/drupal-fix-permissions-script/README.md

 The script only changes the files and folders with the wrong permissions or ownership, making it very fast when only a few files or folders need a fix.
-For really big installations this is very important as other scripts apply the permissions and ownership regardless are needed o not.
+For really large installations this is very important as other scripts update permissions and ownership regardless of whether they are needed or not.

 ## Root permissions